Anyone interested in heading down the mergers and acquisitions career path should be aware: It’s not for amateurs.

 Analyst positions in investment banks are keenly contested at both the entry stage and after you’ve started your trial period.
 You’ll need excellent marks in whatever you do (invariably you’ll be from a numerical background with engineering being an increasingly popular go-to for IB recruits), as well as being highly capable socially (so they can put you in front of clients).

-The stories are legion at some investment banks about the lengths that analysts have to go to in their first years to achieve permanent positions, but thankfully, this unhealthy macho culture is largely a relic of the past.
+The stories are legion at some investment banks about the lengths that analysts have to go in their first years to achieve permanent positions, but thankfully, this unhealthy macho culture is largely a relic of the past.

 Goldman Sachs, for example, stopped its 2-year analyst program in 2012, now only taking on permanent hires.
 And that means more investment in the individual.